 If you read RMP regularly you already know a lot about energy.
 The space required to produce economic quantities of solar energy or wind energy are vast.
 The largest solar field in the world takes up over 10 square miles and only produces 850 MW.
-Solar energy + batteries will not work for liberating large cities from their fossil fuel dependencies which is why I challenge GCR to explain his plan for powering large cities with long cold winters without including fuel cells in the plan.
+Solar energy + batteries will not work for liberating large cities from their fossil fuel dependencies which is why RMP challenges GCR to explain their plan for powering large cities with long cold winters without including fuel cells.
 Neither GCR no anyone will be able to offer a solution because it’s not feasible.
-When I sent a ping to John Voelcker on Twitter saying that he needs to learn about landfills and sewage, he ridiculed me with a derogatory personal attack.
+When I sent a ping to John Voelcker on Twitter saying that he needs to learn about landfills and sewage for energy, he ridiculed me with a derogatory personal attack.
 It’s hurtful because the irony is that landfills & sewage are great sources of energy that he does not understand and are polluting our air & water until challenges to clean them up are tackled.
 Our wastes can be used to make hydrogen to power cars, trucks, busses, trains, and cities.
 By using our wastes for energy, we reduce waste processing costs while we turn a societal burden into valuable fuel.
 BEVs are best used in short city commutes but that is the exact place where they have trouble getting their energy from renewable sources.
 It would be nice to hear what GCR proposes to deal with these real world challenges?

 The comparison chart above is based on official estimates of wells-to-wheels greenhouse-gas generation associated with using fossil fuels or with the generation of electrical power.